 Weight and Size

-Apart from being somewhat overweight, this scope is also quite long measuring 14 inches.
+Apart from being somewhat overweight, this scope is also quite long measuring 14.5 inches.

-Aimpoint M4 2 Minute of Angle Sight Review
+Aimpoint Comp M4 Sight Review

 With a reflective coating on its lens, the red dot of this sight appears super bright.
 Apart from being bright, the red dot reticle is also powered by a single AA battery.
-This battery is long lasting and is unlikely to die on you.
+This battery is long-lasting and is unlikely to die on you.

 Shipped alongside my Aimpoint, the QRP2 was compatible with my .308 rifle.
 Also, included in the package was an integral mount, which eliminates the need for mounting rings.
 This mount is compatible with a wide array of rifles with either vertical or forward spacer.

-Nikon Prostaff 3-9x40 Riflescope Review
+Nikon Prostaff 3-9×40 Riflescope Review

-The Nikon Prostaff 3-9X40 scope is arguably the best budget ar scope on this list.
+The Nikon Prostaff 3-9X40 scope is arguably the best budget AR scope on this list.

-The Nikon Prostaff 3-9X40 rifle scope is a truly inexpensive rifle scope that does not compromise on optical performance.
+The Nikon Prostaff 3-9X40 is a truly inexpensive rifle scope that does not compromise on optical performance.
 Therefore, do not expect the light transmission and image clarity of this scope to be similar to that of other budget scopes.

-Indeed, this scope is fitted with multicoated optics that gives it its excellent light transmission and image clarity.
+Indeed, this scope is fitted with multicoated optics that give it its excellent light transmission and image clarity.

 Magnification and objective lens

 Its 3-9X magnification epitomizes the versatility of this scope.
-Paired with a 40 mm objective lens, the magnification is magnificent and offers an adequate field of view for open field hunting.
+Paired with a 40 mm objective lens, the magnification is magnificent and offers an adequate field of view for open-field hunting.
 The eye relief of this scope stands at 3.6 inches.
 This number means that this scope can be used in various landscapes.

 To make hunting less complicated, the Prostaff is equipped with a zero-reset turret.
 This turret makes it easy to make adjustments when you are out in the fields.
 The adjustment is spring loaded and makes it easy for you to on the scope’s zero.

 There are many AR 10 scopes in the market for your selection.
-However, when you want the best scope for ar 10 308 rifles, your choice becomes somewhat limited.
+However, when you want the best your choice becomes somewhat limited.